tagazok/my-workshops/static-web-apps/tutorial.md

 ## Store your data in a database

-There are several databases available in Azure.
-One of the most powerful is `Cosmos DB`.
+There are several databases available on Azure.
+One of the most powerful on is `Cosmos DB`.
 Azure Cosmos DB is a fully managed NoSQL database which supports several query langages.
 When you create your Database, you can choose which API you want to use.
 Among the most popular one are `MongoDB`, `SQL` or `Cassandra`.

 ### Setup your environment

 Let's go back to our Azure Function in VSCode.
-As we are using the Cosmos DB API, we will need a library to connect to it.
+As we are using the Cosmos DB API, we will need a library to connect to our database.
 In the `/api` folder, open the `package.json` file and add `"mongodb": "^4.0.1"` to the `dependencies` property.
 We will also need the `uuid` library later in the tutorial so, let's add both!

 ```json
 ...